Moving to El Monte, California

 Regardless of if you move into an apartment or buy a home, A-1 Self Storage can help you.

 Our facilities have retail areas that offer packing and moving supplies for purchase.
 Our friendly self-storage professionals are here to help whenever you need them.
 They can help you find storage solutions for any size or budget.
-All A-1 Self Storage facilities have advanced security features to keep your valuables safe.
 It doesn’t matter if you are moving locally or across the country, we can help you with your new home.
 Come see us today at A-1 Self Storage El Monte, located at 12260 Garvey Ave and see how we can make your move the easiest ever!
 Call us now or visit our website anytime to rent today.

 Closed all major holidays